 On January 31, 2020, SRE, 947 Waterford Road, LLC ("947 Waterford"), 300 Park Street, LLC ("300 Park"), and 56 Mechanic Falls Road, LLC ("56 Mechanic" and together with SRE, 947 Waterford, and 300 Park, (the "Star Borrowers"), each an Investments subsidiary, and the Company, ATRM, KBS, EdgeBuilder, and Glenbrook (collectively, the "Star Credit Parties"), entered into the Star Loan Agreement with Gerber providing the Star Borrowers with a credit facility with borrowing availability of up to \$2.5 million (\$2.0 million and \$0.5 million to KBS and EBGL, respectively) or the Star Loan.
 The advance of \$2.0 million to KBS is to be repaid in monthly installments of sixty (60) consecutive equal payments.
 The advance of \$0.5 million to EBGL, which has been temporarily increased by \$0.3 million due to be repaid on April 30, 2020, was to be repaid in monthly installments of twelve (12) consecutive equal payments.
-The Star Loan Agreement was based on a formula tied to the value of real estate owned by the Star Borrowers, and borrowings bear interest at the prime rate plus 3.5% per annum.
+The Star Loan matures on the earlier of (a) January 1, 2025 or (b) the termination, the maturity or repayment of the EBGL Loan.
+Availability under the Star Loan Agreement was based on a formula tied to the value of real estate owned by the Star Borrowers, and borrowings bear interest at the prime rate plus 3.5% per annum.
 The Star Loan also provides for certain fees payable to Gerber during its term, including a 1.5% annual facilities fee and a 0.10% monthly collateral monitoring fee.